Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 Traffic Capture & Override

-Record HTTP/gRPC; surgical per-API override
+Record HTTP/gRPC with surgical per-API override

 Coding Agent Support